NetSpud/URL-Shortener/README.md

 # urlShortener

-A quick and dirty URL shortener copied by the one built at [twitch.tv/codinggarden](https://www.twitch.tv/codinggarden) but using SQlite and with some additional features I built myself
+A URL shortener copied by the one built at [twitch.tv/codinggarden](https://www.twitch.tv/codinggarden) but using SQlite and with some additional features I built myself

 Packages uses are: